pzerger/supplemental/global/tips.md

 You can install the app on any desktop with any popular web browser in a single click!

+Here is what the install looks like in Chrome.

 ![Chrome on desktop](/global/images/install-chrome.png)

+And the same process in the Edge browser.

 ![Edge on desktop](/global/images/install-edge.png)